MetOffice/CMEW/doc/source/glossary.rst

      routine evaluation of |ESMs| in |CMIP|, see the `ESMValTool Documentation`_.

+   Metric
+     A number that quantifies model performance.

    MIAO
      Model Inputs And Outputs

+   Recipe
+     A grouping of metrics.
+If multiple metrics are needed for a single plot, they must be grouped together in a single recipe.
+A recipe may contain one or more plots.

    Rose
      Rose is a toolkit for writing, editing and running application